The NBS Community Champion Awards looks to celebrate those who want to improve the lives of others.

 There are many different types of mortgage products available in the market place which calculates interest in different ways.

-Below, we have listed the main types of interest rate options commonly found across different UK lenders.
+Interest rate options commonly found across different UK lenders

 Remember: not all lenders offer products which fall into each of these categories, therefore make sure you check your chosen lender's full product listing for further information.